eclipse/xtext/CONTRIBUTING.md

 ### Milestones

-We have one milestone for each Xtext release.
-Fixed issues should be assigned to the milestone of the nearest release in which the fix will be included.
-For example, if an issue is fixed on the `maintenance` branch, the corresponding milestone is the next service release (increasing the third version component).
-If an issue is fixed on the `main` branch, the next major or minor release should be assigned.
+We use a milestone for each Xtext release.
+Fixed issues should be assigned to the milestone of the upcoming release in which the fix will be included.
+For example, if an issue is fixed on the `maintenance` branch, the corresponding milestone is the next service release (increasing the patch segment of the version).
+The next major or minor release should be assigned if an issue is fixed on the `main` branch.

 It is possible to assign issues to a milestone before they are fixed, which can be useful for planning.
 However, make sure someone will actually work on that issue when you do that!